ajhynes7/scikit-spatial/doc/source/objects/line.rst

 Line
 ----

-A line is defined by a point and a direction vector.
+A :class:`~skspatial.objects.Line` object is defined by a point and a direction vector.

 >>> from skspatial.objects import Line